-Felipe Meres’ installations, photographs, films and sculptures weave entanglements between scientific desire and the indeterminate matter that ceaselessly evades its grasp.
-Often departing from anthropological approaches to seemingly incommensurate aspects of the world, such as asexual reproduction, the pharmaceutical industry, quantum particle behavior and highly-regenerative life forms, Meres’ work invites us to reconsider the patterns of difference that we create to make sense of the objects, bodies and behaviors around us.
+Felipe Meres’ photographs, films and sculptures explore relationships between structures of meaning and the indeterminate matter that ceaselessly evades their grasp.
+Whether probing the limits of imaging technologies or charting the social life of materials, Meres’ work invites the viewer to reconsider the patterns of difference we create to make sense of and regulate the objects, bodies and behaviors that surround us.

 Felipe Meres was born in Petrópolis, Brazil in 1988 and currently lives and works in New York.
 Solo exhibitions include The Telomeric Cut at Mendes Wood DM, São Paulo (2017) and Fsision at Company Gallery, NY (2016).
-His work has been shown in venues such as Cisneros Fontanals Art Foundation, FL (2016); Shulamit Nazarian, LA (2016) and Lisa Cooley, NY (2016).
-He was an artist in residency at the ArtCenter/South Florida, FL (2016); SÍM, Reykjavik, Iceland (2012) and Escola de Verão, Capacete, Rio de Janeiro (2012).
+His work has been shown in venues such as the Cuenca Biennial, Ecuador (2018); GAMeC, Italy (2018) and the Cisneros Fontanals Art Foundation, FL (2016).
+He was an artist in residency at Casa Wabi, Mexico (2018); ArtCenter/South Florida, FL (2016) and Escola de Verão, Capacete, Rio de Janeiro (2012).
 He holds an MFA from the Milton Avery School of the Arts at Bard College, NY and is currently pursuing a PhD in Anthropology at The New School, NY.
 He is the recipient of the 2016 Cisneros Fontanals Art Foundation Grants & Commissions Award and of the 10th Tom of Finland Foundation Emerging Artist Grand Prize.